Last Updated: December 26, 2021

 Global Dominance, Claustrophobia – This is an online, competitive, social deduction game, not an escape or even a puzzle game.
 We recommend 30 players (6 teams of 5 players each).

 Jury Duty, Exit Productions – This is a cooperative online immersive game featuring investigation, interrogation, and a little bit of puzzling.
 The players function as an actual jury, so 12 people is ideal.

 Secret Library – This is a digital immersive mystery.
 Given the size of the digital environment and the number of characters, Secret Library is legitimately designed to work properly with groups ranging from about 20-60 people.

-The Ruby Palace, Palace Games – This is a point-and-click adventure game with elements of a light puzzle hunt.
-It supports hundreds of players, but they’ll need to be broken into groups of 4 or so.
-It would work well for a corporate event.
+The Ruby Palace & The Sapphire Palace & The Emerald Palace, Palace Games – These are point-and-click adventure games with elements of a light puzzle hunt.
+Each game supports hundreds of players, but they’d need to be broken into team of 4.
+The teams can compare scores across a full group leaderboard.
+These could work well for a corporate event.

 The Verdict, Logic Locks – This is an immersive experience akin to a larp where participants essentially serve digital jury duty.
 Rather than “play” or “solve,” you discuss and debate ethnics and justice.
 This complex and intense experience deals realistically with emotionally heavy themes.
 It is best as a group of 12.
 You can book a single ticket into a public-ticketed event or you can book for a larger group all together.